 3. Post a job

-When you're ready with your super-detailed and upbeat job description, post your job on Care.com.
+When you’re ready with your super-detailed and upbeat job description, post it on a job site, like Care.com.

 4. Interview candidates